 Entering the ferry to take us from Yantai to Dalian

-Here it starts to get interesting.
-Total panic and not so well managed at the harbor and someone needed to make the decision should our vehicle go thru the passenger car or truck lane.
-In the end, the security manager decided we need to go thru the truck lane.
-Before entering the line, we needed to remove and leave our full 10kg gas bottle as anything that can be regarded as dangerous goods is not allowed to be brought on the ferry.
+Here, it starts to get interesting.
+Total panic was not well managed at the harbor, and someone needed to decide whether our vehicle should go through the passenger or truck lanes.
+Ultimately, the security manager decided we must go through the truck lane.
+Before entering the line, we needed to remove and leave our full 10kg gas bottle, as anything regarded as dangerous goods could not be brought on the ferry.

 Even though I have lived in China for many years, my Chinese language skills are almost zero, and the port workers’ English skills were the same as my Chinese skills.
-Going thru the x-ray, I did not understand I should step outside the whole building during the scanning, and after workers waived enough with their hands, I understood the point.
+Going through the x-ray, I did not understand why I should step outside the whole building during the scanning, and only after workers waived enough with their hands did I understand the point.

-After this getting ready and waiting in line to get on board.
+After this, I got ready and waited in line to get on board.
 There were two ferries, and I didn’t know which one to drive into.
-I consulted my wife by phone, and she said that I should drive the car to the other ferry and walk from there to the one she was taking.
+I consulted my wife by phone, and she said I should drive the car to the other ferry and walk from there to the one she was taking.

-The port worker was asking me several times for an “inspection document,” and I had no idea what that was.
+The port worker asked me several times for an “inspection document,” and I had no idea what that was.
 Later on, found out that those who go through the x-ray will not receive the document.
-On the other hand, the passenger cars are inspected by a person and would receive an “inspection document”.
+On the other hand, the passenger cars are inspected by a person and would receive an “inspection document.”

 In my case, I have to separate pick it up from the harbor office, where all truck drivers get it.
-Walking into the office, they did not have any clue why I was there as I don’t have a truck.
-After some long discussion with Google Translate, someone got a great idea that maybe I drove thru the x-ray and they should provide me the document.
+Walking into the office, they did not know why I was there as I didn’t have a truck.
+After some lengthy discussion with Google Translate, someone got a great idea that maybe I drove through the x-ray, and they should provide me the document.

-After receiving it, everything went smoothly, and I managed to drive to the correct ferry, not the one my wife had advised in the beginning.
+After receiving it, everything went smoothly, and I managed to drive to the correct ferry, not the one my wife had advised initially.
 They did some small security checks before driving in and almost jumped up as the caravan had one 5L fixed diesel tank with some diesel in it for the Webasto heater.
 They tried to pull it out but soon realized that it was fixed.
-After a short rolling eyes moment of what he should do, he let me go.
+After a short rolling-eye moment of what he should do, he let me go.

 Some pictures from the Yantai harbor and ferry